Punktum-dk/epp-service-specification/README.md

 * 1.3
   * EPP Service version 1.2.0
-  * Introduction of `dkhm:dkhm:domain_confirmed` for information for create domain
+  * Introduction of `dkhm:domain_confirmed` for information for create domain
-  * Introduction of `dkhm:dkhm:contact_validated` for information for info contact
+  * Introduction of `dkhm:contact_validated` for information for info contact
-  * Introduction of `dkhm:dkhm:registrant_validated` for information for create domain
+  * Introduction of `dkhm:registrant_validated` for information for create domain

 * 1.4
   * EPP Service version 1.3.X